BatWombat/EEG-interpolation-using-LR-CNN/README.md

 * A recent version of Python 3, with recent versions of:
   * pandas

-To run the linear regression model, you need:
+To run the code for linear regression model, you need:

 * A recent version of Python 3, with recent versions of:
   * pandas